 A Classic Tale with Enduring Appeal

 Published in 1843 as part of Andersen's New Fairy Tales, the story has been translated into countless languages and adapted into various forms of media, from animated films to theatrical productions.
-Its enduring appeal lies in its universal themes of prejudice, resilience, and the transformative power of self-acceptance.
+Here's the thing — its enduring appeal lies in its universal themes of prejudice, resilience, and the transformative power of self-acceptance.
 Everyone, at some point in their lives, has felt like an outsider, making the ugly duckling's plight deeply relatable.

 Andersen's Own Reflection